krikamol/group/index.md

 3. **Regulation**: How do we regulate the deployment of ML models in heterogeneous environments to ensure the democratic use of AI?

+We are part of CISPA-Helmholtz Center for Information in Saarbrücken, Germany.
+The Helmholtz Association is a union of 18 scientific-technical and biological-medical research centers, which makes it the largest scientific organisation in Germany.

   {% if site.paginate %}
     {% assign posts = paginator.posts %}